 The NRI Accounts are further divided into three types:

-- NRO ( Non-Resident Ordinary Rupees) Account – This shall allow you to transfer your foreign earnings easily to india.
+- NRO ( Non-Resident Ordinary Rupees) Account – This shall allow you to transfer your foreign earnings easily to India.
 It can be opened in the form of an FD/RD/Current/Savings account.
 These accounts can be opened by an individual or jointly opened

 - NRE ( Non-Resident External Rupees) Account – When an Indian citizen moves abroad to work there, his/her account needs to be converted into an NRE account.
 This account can be jointly opened with an Indian resident

-- FCNR ( Foreign Currency Non-Resident ) Account – This type of an account can be opened to manage an international currency.
-It can only be in the form of Term deposit and can be withdrawn after maturity period only.
+- FCNR ( Foreign Currency Non-Resident ) Account – This type of account can be opened to manage an international currency.
+It can only be in the form of Term deposit and can be withdrawn after the maturity period only.

-Aspirants must go through the above mentioned information carefully as it forms an important topic for financial as well and banking awareness topics.
+Aspirants must go through the above-mentioned information carefully as it forms an important topic for financial as well and banking awareness topics.

-Candidates who are looking for any further information regarding the upcoming Government exams, can turn to BYJU’S for help.
+Candidates who are looking for any further information regarding the upcoming Government exams can turn to BYJU’S for help.